-The TEAS test covers material that students are expected to have acquired from their secondary education in the following areas:
+The bulk of what you’ll need to know for the TEAS test is tied to the foundational education subjects commonly found in high school curriculums.
+ATI shares that the test covers material that students are expected to have acquired from their secondary education in the following areas:

-- Reading: 64 minutes
+- Allotted time: 64 minutes

-- Areas assessed include key ideas and details; craft and structure; and integration of knowledge and ideas.
+- Areas assessed include key ideas and details, craft and structure, and integration of knowledge and ideas.

-- Mathematics: 54 minutes
+- Allotted time: 54 minutes

 - Areas assessed include numbers, algebra and data interpretation and measurement.

-- Science: 63 minutes
+- Allotted time: 63 minutes

-- Areas assessed include human anatomy and physiology; life and physical sciences; and scientific reasoning.
+- Areas assessed include human anatomy and physiology, life and physical sciences, and scientific reasoning.

-- English: 28 minutes
+- Allotted time: 28 minutes

-- Areas assessed include conventions of standard English, knowledge of language and vocabulary acquisition.
+- Areas assessed include conventions of Standard English, knowledge of language and vocabulary acquisition.

-How to prepare for the TEAS test
+How should I prepare for the TEAS test?

 1. Take the TEAS test early

-Even if you’re not quite ready to apply for nursing school, it can be helpful to take the TEAS test at the very beginning of your undergraduate studies during your first year of college, suggests Karla Mitchell, current nursing student and administrative assistant at Nevada State College.
+Even if you’re not quite ready to apply for Nursing school, it can be helpful to take the TEAS test at the very beginning of your undergraduate studies during your first year of college, suggests Karla Mitchell, current Nursing student and administrative assistant at Nevada State College.